 Right.
 Drugged silly.
 Might have been something like mefloquine.
+Possibly LSD given my reaction to bright colors–and, I am told–LSD can cause euphoria.
 Overly sensitive to lights, sounds, and movement.
 The 1955 MK/Ultra memo yet again:

 2. Substances which increase the efficiency of mentation and perception.

 This is also, elsewhere, referred to as “heightened awareness.”
 It is the cause, whatever it is, of some of the paranoia you see coming out of targets of these operations.

 Some such people (in the Organized Stalking community) don’t know why they were targeted.
 I suspect they are practice targets for training of people like these twenty-somethings I’m about to describe, also known right now as Obama’s Bullies (to be Hillary’s Bullies come 2017).

 Though Jason Leopold may not like me saying it, the fact remains that something is going on where, for example, Truman’s Syndrome is concerned .
 The testing of mefloquine or similar on US citizens might be the answer.
 It’s no wonder nothing came of people asking the government to “please cancel the reality show” that they had been put in, because those people went to the FBI for help.
 They like to stay clear of CIA and DoD operations as much as possible.

 But why wouldn’t, shouldn’t you think that the US government would test something like mefloquine on Americans before using it on detainees?
 Why not?
 They did it with LSD and other substances before.
 It’s a no-brainer where motive, history, and psychological profile of the suspects (the intelligence and defense industries) are concerned.

 I realize, of course, that journalists require evidence such as only an inside whistleblower can provide.
 Since whatever his name is has made his decision to not blow the whistle, this is the best I can do.
 I’m sorry if this offends journalists, but then only so sorry given the dire circumstances.